In the modern league, the NHL has a firm cap on how young its youngest players can be.

 The young center also did enough in the opening half of the season to be named to the NHL’s All-Star Game, which made him the youngest-ever All-Star pick in NHL history at 18 years and 201 days old on the day of the competition.

-That title belongs to Jordan Staal, who put up three goals against the Toronto Maple Leafs on February 10, 2007, aged just 18 years and 153 days old while playing for the Pittsburgh Penguins.
+Jordan Staal holds the record for the youngest player to score an NHL hat-trick.
+Staal put up three goals against the Toronto Maple Leafs on February 10, 2007, aged just 18 years and 153 days old while playing for the Pittsburgh Penguins.

-Of course, it’d take a monstrous effort from the youngster to beat the rookie record for scoring, which belongs to Teemu Selänne’s incredible 76-goal, 132-point haul in 1992/93.
+Of course, it will take a monstrous effort from any prospect to beat the rookie record for scoring, which belongs to Teemu Selänne’s incredible 76-goal, 132-point haul in 1992/93.
 That said, the Finn was 22-years-old on debut.

 The youngest player in NHL history is Bep Guidolin at 16-years-old, and it seems unlikely that the record will ever be beaten with safety at the forefront of the sport these days.